awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 1. Create an AWS IoT policy in your region \(if you haven't already\)\.
 **Note**
-This policy is different from the IAM policy created for the cognito authenticated identity\.
+This policy is different from the IAM policy created for the Amazon Cognito authenticated identity\.

    1. Open the [AWS IoT console](https://console.aws.amazon.com/iot/)\.